Portrait of the Discipline

 Here are some of them:

 - For easy access to almost everything Princeton owns, use the library catalog.
-You can discover books, archival collections, manuscripts, graphic arts, and even music and video at the catalog or by using the Books+ tab on the library home page.
+You can discover books, archival collections, manuscripts, graphic arts, and even music and video.

 - Want to explore the treasures of Princeton’s Rare Books and Special Collections?
 Search the finding aids or explore the Collections.

 - You can discover bibliographic databases and digital collections by searching by subject or by consulting the history librarian’s primary source guides — the guides also list collections that are available only in microfilm.